nwolverson/atom-ide-purescript/README.md

   PureScript projects if you don't have Gulpfile etc., as `pulp` is always used but custom providers are at the bottom of the priority list.

-Might be that something like Build [linter support](https://github.com/noseglid/atom-build/pull/117) PR) could be useful, or build triggered from this package.
+Might be that something like [Build linter support](https://github.com/noseglid/atom-build/pull/117) could be useful, or build triggered from this package.